 - Exhibit positive social behaviours with other dogs and people

 - Have had up-to-date vaccinations, titre tests, or release form (See our vaccination policy)

 - Have a “clip” collar, martingale or buckle collar (no choke chains or pinch collars)

 - Have a valid license on their collar if required by the City

-- The majority of male dogs over the age of seven months must be neutered
+- All male dogs over the age of seven months must be neutered

 - Female dogs in heat may not participate